JefferGonzalez/quicklink-api/README.md

    ```

 4. **Configure environment variables**:

+   > **Important**: The environment variables must comply with the schema defined in [`/src/env.ts`](./src/env.ts).
+This ensures that all required variables have the correct types and formats for the application to run properly.

    Create a `.env` file in the root directory based on the `.env.example` file provided.

    - **JSON_WEB_TOKEN_SECRET**: A secret key for signing JWT tokens.
 You can generate a random string using `openssl rand -base64 32` or any other method.